Vladusty/latvian-communist-leaflet-corpus-1934-1940/LCLC_1934-1940/README.md

 Each file contains structured metadata fields followed by the leaflet text.

-Metadata fields appear at the beginning of the file and the leaflet text begins after the field `text:`.
+Metadata fields appear at the beginning of the file, and the leaflet text begins after the field `text:`.

 ---